uchicago-cs/cmsc22000/website/content/labs/lab3.md

 $ rm -f greet
 ```

 Now, let's say you want to change your program so that instead of printing "Hello there", it prints "General Kenobi!"
-You either have to hit the up arrow on your keyboard a million times, or remember `gcc -o hello hello.c`.
+You either have to hit the up arrow on your keyboard a million times, or remember `gcc -o greet greet.c`.
 And perhaps you want to enable optimizations, enable all the warnings, and enable debugging symbols (so you can use `gdb`):

 ```
 $ gcc -O2 -Wall -Wextra -g -o greet greet.c